-aThe χ1 prediction accuracy has been calculated on the TST40 set of native structures.

-bThe rows Rosetta default to Rosetta ex4 correspond to results obtained using rotamer sets of increasing sizes and finer conformation resolutions.
+Results from different methods are given and the results of ABACUS2 are highlighted in bold.
+The χ1 prediction accuracy has been calculated on the TST40 set of native structures.
+The rows Rosetta default to Rosetta ex4 correspond to results obtained using rotamer sets of increasing sizes and finer conformation resolutions.

 Table S9.
 Proportion of residues with both χ1 and χ2 correctly predicted within 40°.
-Resultsa from different methods are given and the results of ABACUS2 are highlighted in bold.